andreas-levander/api-gateway-combined/docs/authserver/authserver.md

 1. Setup your database
 2. Add your MONGODB_URI in an .env file in /authserver directory or in /authserver/utils/config.js
+3. Add your REDIS_URI to .env file
-3. Install dependencies `cd authserver && npm install --omit=dev`
+4. Install dependencies `cd authserver && npm install --omit=dev`
-4. Start server `npm start`
+5. Start server `npm start`

 ### Setting up mongodb for authserver

 Initialization script location: `/mongodb/docker-entrypoint-initdb.d`

-When starting MongoDB for the first time it will run the initialization script if it is mounted in the mongodb container as done by default in the docker [compose](compose.yaml).
+When starting MongoDB for the first time it will run the initialization script if it is mounted in the mongodb container as done by default in the docker [compose](/compose-combined.yaml).

 You should configure the script with the username and password used by the authserver.

-Also you should change the root username and password in the [compose](compose.yaml).
+Also you should change the root username and password in the [compose](/compose-combined.yaml).

+### Redis

+Redis is used to store the asymmetric keys in memory.
+You can also enable redis persistance storage to save them to disk unencrypted.

+Restarting redis without persistance storage enabled will cause encryption keys to be regenerated which means all tokens in use will be invalidated.

 ## Configuration